 Specific Authorizations for After Hours Use

-A recognized school council, committee, or association shall be granted free use of district space for its functions.
+A recognized school council, committee, or association shall be granted free use of Division space for its functions.

 The Alberta Safety Council shall be granted free use of school facilities other than gymnasiums to provide classes in safe driving.

 The Alberta Piano Class Teachers' Association shall be granted free use of school facilities other than gymnasiums for the purpose of teaching piano classes after school hours provided that the association administers the program.